This Distraction and Diversion has been rated as Low Risk. See the minigames page for a definition of high and low risk.

 After completing a game of Fish Flingers, players are awarded Fishing XP based on their performance and fishing level, as well as fish tokens and medals based on their performance.
 Fish tokens are used to purchase fish or XP boosting fishing gear.
 Both tokens and medals can be used to purchase tackle boxes from the expert fishermen.
 The maximum amount of tokens a person can have is 2,000.

 Beginner's tackle boxes can only store 1 tool and 1 bait type (150 bait per slot), but as the tackle box is upgraded, more items can be stored within it.
+Another useful feature of tackleboxes is their ability to hold a certain number of raw fish, and even telebank them away, up to a certain limit.
+Raw fish cannot be taken out of the tacklebox, only banked or telebanked.
 You can also check your current number of entry tickets, and check when you can earn more.
 If you lose a tacklebox, you can get another from the expert fishermen for free.
 If you destroy your tacklebox, when you reclaim it it will contain the same items it did when you destroyed it.

 Original Guide by: Lalala7324 & TheLeonardo